 Alternatively, those that use the services could pay for them.
 Those that don’t use the services would not pay for them.
 If a government provides services at cost, citizens may be able to pay out of pocket.
 Sliding scale user fees could help make up for income disparity.
 Consumption taxes on unhealthy products such as cigarettes and alcohol could help pay for health care.
 This is inherently more fair than taxing everyone.

-Because sliding scale fees and consumption taxes would not cover the full amount necessary for a first-class social service system, a Public Bank is needed.
+Because sliding scale fees and consumption taxes would not cover the full amount necessary for a first-class social service system, a another solution is needed.
 Fractional-reserve banking (the Federal Reserve) should be phased out, allowing the U.S. Treasury to create currency (only) to build and maintain public infrastructure projects — roads, mass transit, utilities, hospitals, parks, community centers and schools.
-The government would then operate like a non-profit co-operative providers services to members (all citizens) at low cost.
+The government would then operate like a non-profit co-operative providing services to members (all citizens) at low cost.

 See What, exactly, is Capitalism?